Hi, I’m Kate !

 I post weekly on my blog, The Tending Year, which aims to make self development and productivity accessible and applicable.

 My publications include a book of poetry (Ghosty Boo, A-Minor Press, 2015), a peer reviewed academic article (Journal of Lesbian Studies, 2017), a magazine article on Abundance (The Homeworker Magazine) and many poems in print and online.

-My dissertation focuses on the work of Lisa Ben, a writer and musician Lisa Ben.
-Using queer and feminist methods, I analyze the ways that Ben rhetorically reeducated her readers and audiences about lesbianism via science fiction, Vice Versa (the first lesbian magazine in the U.S.), and song parodies during the 1940s, 1950s, and 1960s.
+I am currently writing both my PhD dissertation and a biography on the writer and musician Lisa Ben.
+Using queer and feminist methods, I analyze the ways that Ben rhetorically reeducated her readers and audiences about lesbianism via science fiction, Vice Versa (the first lesbian magazine in the U.S.), and song parodies during the mid-20th Century.
 I was recently one of nine applicants awarded a 2018 LGBTQ Research Fellowship, courtesy of the ONE Archives Foundation, Inc.